Do you like being outdoors?

 It’s Adventure Time!
 40+ Camping Words You Need to Know

-For easier reading, I’ve divided this into three sections.
+For easier reading, I’ve divided this list of English words into three sections.

 Firstly, I’ll talk about camping equipment (all the things you need to carry with you before you set out on the trip).